Rongjiehuang/FastDiff/readme.md

 Visit our [demo page](https://fastdiff.github.io/) for audio samples.

-# News
+## News
 - April.22, 2021: **FastDiff** accepted by IJCAI 2022.
 The expected release time of the full version codes (including pre-trained models, more datasets, and more neural vocoders) is at the IJCAI-2022 conference (before July.
 2022).
 Please star us and stay tuned!
+- June.21, 2022: The LJSpeech checkpoint and demo code are provided.

 # Quick Started
 We provide an example of how you can generate high-fidelity samples using FastDiff.